raghavauppuluri13/light/README.md

 python: `import light.utils.constants as CFG` and c/c++: `#include "constants.h"`.
 Its just a simple python parser on top of toml.

 ### IPC

+"Keep it simple.
+No abstractions.
+It's just float arrays and operations on float arrays." - Andrej Karpathy on llm.c

 Found that it is sufficient to just send fixed size arrays of ints and floats between C and python and repackage them on either side.
 For repackaging, see `light/utils/messages.py` for python and `src/messages.h(.c)` for C